A podcast from Family Services of the North Shore

 Val is joined by two guests, Vicky and Joanna, both experts on eating disorders and disordered eating.
 Together they talk about the ways people of all genders can be pulled into this difficult experience, the stages, characteristics, and myths, and how family and loved ones can provide support.

-Vicky, a social justice practicum student working with Jessie’s Legacy, shares her own lived experience.
-Joanna Zelichowska is a Registered Clinical Counsellor working in the field of eating disorders for over a decade, and manager of Jessie’s Legacy Eating Disorders Awareness & Prevention Program. which supports youth, families, educators, and professionals across BC.
+Vicky, a social justice practicum student working with Embody, shares her own lived experience.
+Joanna Zelichowska is a Registered Clinical Counsellor working in the field of eating disorders for over a decade, and manager of Embody Eating Disorders Awareness & Prevention Program. which supports youth, families, educators, and professionals across BC.

 Episode 7